ianlcurtis/github-copilotwith/README.md

 Variation on prompt to write test cases, can be run after the previous prompt which identifies missing angles.
 You should include existing test case code as context:
 ```
 Can you write the test cases based on your advice.
 Use the [test framework e.g. Mockito] test framework, and try to match our existing test cases.
-You should comment your test cases thoroughly so that the objective is clearly understandable..
+You should comment your test cases thoroughly so that the objective is clearly understandable.
 ```

 Prompt to mock dependencies: